DanielHearn/danielhearn.github.io/src/blog/content/blog/colostle/index.md

 ### Components

 Playing Colostle requires any journal and a deck of generic playing cards, though using their custom card deck is more thematic.
 I preferred this as you receive a printable deck after buying the digital version with simple yet expressive art.
+The rulebook is available as a PDF or physical book directly from the official site but it might be available with quicker delivery from other sites.

 ![Colostle cards](./colostle_cards.jpg)